LuthandoCandlovu/SmartDroneSurveillance/README.md

 <summary><b>🔴 Intrusion Zone Alerts</b></summary>
 <br/>

-- A **blue polygon zone** marks the restricted area on the frame
+- A **blue polygon** marks the restricted area on the frame
-- When any centroid enters → **RED alert fires immediately**
+- When any centroid crosses inside → **RED alert fires instantly**
 - Alert logged with full timestamp in the dashboard sidebar
-- Zone border flashes red to confirm the breach
+- Zone border flashes red to confirm the breach visually

 </details>